Table of contents

 Science shows that to truly become a master on how to calm down an angry customer, you must be able to identify and acknowledge where they are coming from.

-Empathy is key.
-More than anything else, the caller wants to know that they’re being addressed as a real person.
-Learn to relate with your caller, and the appropriate response will follow suit.
+More than anything else, the customer wants to know that they’re being treated as a real person.